domenic/restify-oauth2/README.md

 ## What Does That Look Like?

 OK, let's try something a bit more concrete.
-If you check out the [example server][] used in the integration tests, you'll see our setup.
-It uses the more complicated resource owner password credentials flow, so you can see the full power of Restify–OAuth2.
+If you check out the [example servers][] used in the integration tests, you'll see our setup.
+Here we'll walk you through the more complicated resource owner password credentials example, but the idea for the client credentials example is very similar.

 ## /